October 22-26, 2025

 as our central mantra

-and accept everything that it brings in its path
+and accept everything that it brings in its wake.

 ~ Bayo Akomolafe

-This retreat is a return—a quiet unfolding into stillness, a tuning into what is felt, and a rekindling of our relationship with the subtle.
+This retreat is a return—a quiet unfolding into stillness, attuning into what is felt, and a rekindling of our relationship with the subtle.

-Here, we will immerse ourselves in the wisdom of our own remembering, letting it guide us as we steep in stillness, presence, and a quiet unfolding.
+Here, we will immerse ourselves in the wisdom of our own remembering, letting it guide us as we steep in presence, awareness, and a gentle unfolding.

 As we dance between the internal and external, the personal and the collective, may this remembering create a more harmonious and authentic connection with the world around us, allowing the outer web to reweave into a deeper wisdom.